 NCGA.
 NCGA is a JPA formed by SMUD and the SFA.
 NCGA has a prepaid gas contract with Morgan Stanley Capital Group (MSCG) expiring in 2027, which is financed primarily by NCGA revenue bonds.
 SMUD has contracted with NCGA to purchase all the gas delivered by MSCG to NCGA, based on market prices.
+SMUD requested to have its entire daily contract quantity remarketed for each gas day of each month from November 1, 2023 until May 31, 2027.
+MSCG, pursuant to the Gas remarketing provisions shall purchase all of the remarketed gas for its own account.
 NCGA is obligated to pay the principal and interest on the bonds.
 Neither SMUD nor SFA is obligated to make debt service payments on the bonds.
 NCGA can terminate the prepaid gas contract under certain circumstances, including a failure by MSCG to meet its gas delivery obligation to NCGA or a drop in MSCG's credit rating below a specified level.
 If this occurs, MSCG will be required to make a termination payment to NCGA based on the unamortized prepayment proceeds received by MSCG.